Sparse Quantum Codes from Quantum Circuits: Discussion

 Finally, it is tempting to speculate on the ramifications of these codes for self-correcting quantum memories.
 The local versions of our codes in 3D have no string-like logical operators.
 To take advantage of this for self-correction, we need a local Hamiltonian that has the code space as the (at least quasi-) degenerate ground space and a favorable spectrum.
 The underlying code should also have a threshold against random errors~\cite{Pastawski2009}.
 The obvious choice of Hamiltonian is minus the sum of the gauge generators, but this will not be gapped in general.
 Indeed, the simplest example of a Clifford circuit -- a wire of identity gates -- maps directly onto the quantum $XY$ model, which is gapless when the coupling strengths are equal~\cite{Lieb1961}, but somewhat encouragingly is otherwise gapped and maps onto Kitaev's proposal for a quantum wire~\cite{Kitaev2001}.
 Other models of subsystem code Hamiltonians exist; some are gapped~\cite{Brell2011, Bravyi2012a, Brell2014} and some are not~\cite{Bacon2006, Dorier2005}.
 Addressing the lack of a satisfying general theory of gauge Hamiltonians is perhaps a natural first step in trying to understand the power of our construction in the quest for a self-correcting memory.

 \acknowledgments

-We thank Sergey Bravyi for suggesting the argument in Theorem~\ref{thm:catcodes2}, Larry Guth for explanations about \cite{GL13}, Jeongwan Haah for explaining the distance bounds for the cubic code, David Poulin for discussions and an anonymous reviewer who found a major mistake in a previous version.
+We thank Sergey Bravyi for suggesting the argument in Theorem~\ref{thm:catcodes2}, Larry Guth for explanations about \cite{GL13}, Jeongwan Haah for explaining the distance bounds for the cubic code, David Poulin for discussions and to Andrew Doherty, David Long, and an anonymous reviewer who found serious errors in a previous version.
 DB was supported by the NSF under Grants No.~0803478, 0829937, and 0916400 and by the DARPA-MTO QuEST program through a grant from AFOSR.
 STF was supported by the IARPA MQCO program, by the ARC via EQuS project number CE11001013, by the US Army Research Office grant numbers W911NF-14-1-0098 and W911NF-14-1-0103, and by an ARC Future Fellowship FT130101744.
 AWH was funded by NSF grants CCF-1111382 and CCF-1452616 and ARO contract W911NF-12-1-0486.
 JS was supported by the Mary Gates Endowment, Cornell University Fellowship, and David Steurer's NSF CAREER award 1350196.